tszalay/Battlecode-2016/README.md

 ## Master TODO

 ### For Qualifier Submission
-- Debug z-day.
-Watch scrimmage vs vvphys and turing_it_up on the 24th, somewhat testable on scouting vs jene
+- Debug z-day and surround.
+Watch scrimmage on 24th vs vvphys and turing_it_up, somewhat testable on scouting vs jene
 - GTFO Archons.
-See scrimmage vs vvphys on space, from the 24th, somewhat testable on on swamp, diffusion vs jene
+See scrimmage on 24th vs vvphys on space, somewhat testable on on swamp, diffusion vs jene
-- Archons must run to allies.
+- Archons must run to allies when threatened and away from enemies.
 Watch channels vs Team Sheep scrimmage on the 24th
 - Hard code early game builds.
 Scouts out way to late on 1 archon maps like barricade.
 Build 1 explore scout per archon before shadow scouts.
-- Make scouts see dens on edge of map.
+- Make scouts see dens on very edge of map.
 See goodies, caverns, we lose on goodies to jene because of it
-- Make soldiers search for dens or surround dens seen.
+- Make soldiers search for dens or surround enemy before dens waypointed.
 Not enough early action on caverns vs jene.
 We lose ~200 rounds on scouting waiting for a scout
 - Shadow lone enemy archons and waypoint rage them.
 See scrimmage with return win on helloworld on 24th
 - Avoid units stuck at rubble for 1000 rounds.
 See Barricade and presents vs jene.
 DenReapers does well on presents: Round 4 Losers B DenReapers (#222) vs. Protoss (#237)
 - Have a few midgame vipers.
-They devastate us on swamp, the_duck adds 2 around round 300 too
+They devastate us on swamp vs jene, the_duck adds 2 around round 300 too

 ### For Seeding Submission